Obama cancels military exercises, condemns violence in Egypt

 Egypt, the Arab world's most populous nation, is of strategic importance because of its peace treaty with close U.S. ally Israel and its control of the Suez Canal, a vital waterway for trade and for the U.S. military.

-Despite scrapping the joint military drills, the United States signaled it would maintain ties to Egypt's generals.
+Despite scrapping the joint military drills, the United States signalled it would maintain ties to Egypt's generals.

 He said the issue of aid was affected by "a complicated set of factors."

-Held every two years, the "Bright Star" exercise was also canceled in 2011 because of the political turmoil in Egypt following the ouster of longtime autocrat and U.S. ally Hosni Mubarak.
+Held every two years, the "Bright Star" exercise was also cancelled in 2011 because of the political turmoil in Egypt following the ouster of longtime autocrat and U.S. ally Hosni Mubarak.

 Several thousand U.S. troops had been slated to participate in the exercise, which was due to begin September 18, said Max Blumenfeld, spokesman for U.S. Central Command, which oversees operations in the Middle East and central Asia.
 He said past exercises focused on integration of naval forces, airborne operations, field exercises and disposal of explosive ordnance.